Ayman437/NA-Image-File-Converter/README.md

 - Developed by Ayman Saied -
 - Please contact me [ clulyf88@gmail.com ] if you face any problem with the program, so I can fix it -

-## Some information for developers on github
+## Some information for developers on Github
 - This source code of this software is written in python.
 - Libraries used in the software: socket, time, datetime, requests, threading, subprocess, tkinter, urllib3, os, sys, json.
 - The source code of this software is converted in an exe program using pyinstaller.